mehmet-oral/Fruit-Classification-Using-Custom-and-Pre-Trained-CNN-Models/README.md

 Dataset Structure
 The dataset is organized into two main directories:
-- Training/ - Contains subfolders for each fruit class with training images
+- Training - Contains subfolders for each fruit class with training images
-- Test/ - Contains subfolders for each fruit class with testing images
+- Test - Contains subfolders for each fruit class with testing images

 Each class has its own folder named after the fruit type (e.g., "apple", "banana", etc.).